First-Time Homebuyer Mistakes and How to Avoid Them

 In some cases, a mortgage program can impact the location or price range of the home you are considering.
 For example, if you intend to use a USDA loan, you’ll need a home in an approved rural area.

 Often, home loan types have limits on the sale price of the home or the condition of the home.
 It’s strongly encouraged that you review all loan programs available to first-time homebuyers.
 Don’t make assumptions.
-Ask questions and get accurate answers.
+This is a time when you need to ask questions — especially if you don’t understand something — and get accurate answers.
 Doing so can save you thousands of dollars.

-The best way to understand your options and make key decisions is to work with a personal loan officer who knows you, knows the possibilities and knows the area you hope to buy your first home in.
+The best way to understand your options and make key decisions is to work with a personal loan officer who knows you, the possibilities, and the area where you hope to buy your first home.
 You can also use a home loan calculator to start understanding how the home price, the amount of your down payment, interest rate and other fees can impact your monthly payment.

 Your financial decisions won’t end when you pick a first-time homebuyer mortgage program.
 You’ll also have to decide how much money you will apply as a down payment.
 Of course, you’ll need to pay the minimum amount outlined in the loan agreement.
 However, if you can pay more, you should.
 Here’s why.